Achhhe/CODE-Net/README.md

 <img src="high-level/hl1.png" width = "800"  alt="haha" align=center />
 </div>

-**For more investigations, please refer to our [main paper.]()
-All of these results mainly show the eﬀectiveness of our proposed method.**
+**All of the above verify the effectiveness of our proposed method.**

 ## Acknowledgements